goukenn/balafon-formatters/README.md

 - "noSpaceJoin":true
 - block condition expression support

-- tranform selection on endCaptures - parent matching groups
+- `tranform` selection by invoking some string functio
+    - padding with symbol

--- = with the value
+        - = with the value
--- # end with
+        - # end with
--- ^ start with
+        - ^ start with
+    - replace with expression argument is $0 will be the place holder
+        - "[ $0 ]"
+- `replaceWith`replace the cibling with expression that depend on begin/end matcher

 ```jsonc
 {